national emblem of india

 Rules and Regulations on the applications of the National Emblem of India.

-2. Rule 10 of the State Emblem of India (Regulation of Use) Rules, 2007 prohibits individuals and organizations from using the national emblem or the national flag without authorization.
+2. Rule 10 of the State Emblem of India (Regulation of Use) Rules, 2007, prohibits individuals and organizations from using the national emblem or flag without authorization.

-3. The Emblems and Names (Prevention of Improper Use) Act, 1950, and its associated Rules, 1982, also restrict the use of national symbols, such as the emblem and national flags, on official government documents.
+3. The Emblems and Names (Prevention of Improper Use) Act, 1950, and its associated Rules, 1982, also restrict the use of national symbols of India, such as the emblem and national flags, on official government documents.

-6. Section 5 of the Act further restricts registration authorities from registering any business, trade, or patent that incorporates the national emblem.
+6. Section 5 of the Act further restricts registration authorities from registering any business, trade, or patent incorporating the national emblem.

 Comparisons of the National Emblem of India with Other National Emblems